 Stepping between the dunes, warm sand sifts between your toes.
 Your children breeze past, towels fluttering behind them, propelled by the sea air.
 Their bright voices add to the seascape — a rainbow of umbrellas down the beach, V formations of pelicans above, and sparkling ocean ahead.

 At low tide, amble down the miles of beach through tide pools, scouting for sand dollars among the oyster shells.
-If you pass the Tropical Treats cart that rolls down the beach daily, indulge yourself with a refreshing Italian ice.
+During warmer months, if you pass the Tropical Treats cart that rolls down the beach daily, indulge yourself with a refreshing Italian ice.
+In cooler months, stop by Ruby’s Coffee House and Eatery at the Oak Island Pier for a toasted bagel sandwich and warm up with a specialty coffee or hot chocolate.

 Later in the afternoon, let one of the area’s seafood markets provide inspiration for dinner.
 Inside Haag and Sons Seafood, find a handwritten list of the day’s catch on a chalkboard hanging above the counter.
 Once you’ve made your selection from the fresh fish tucked in ice-filled freezers, pick out some seasonings and condiments to spice up your meal.
 Then, bring your bounty back to your rental home and prepare an amazing meal in your own kitchen.